jon-jh/style-press/README.md

 ## Goal
-Build a web app that showcases multiple WordPress‑powered templates with modern front‑end integration, performance optimization, and analytics.

-## Integration
-- WordPress REST API
+Build an app using popular tools and frameworks to demonstrate adaptability.

 ## Tools
 - Figma